willowisp01/blue-archive-forecasting/README.md

 If any API cannot be reached, or the data is invalid for whatever reason, a serialized record of the API data will be loaded instead (see `*.pkl` files.)
 For reproducability, trained models have also be serialized (see `trend_model.joblib` and `xgb_residual_model.joblib`).

+## How to Test

+After setting up and activating the conda environment, you can run the command `pytest` from the root directory of this project.
+It should activate all tests.

 ## Summary of Results

 The hybrid model predicted a 6 month forecast accurately (with an outlier of the first month forecast).
 The MAE was 1.2 million excluding that forecast, about 6% of the maximum observed monthly revenue of 19 million.
 The model also achieved directional accuracy of 100% (i.e. the model correctly predicts whether revenue will go up or down) for that forecast of 6 months.